miklevin/MikeLev.in/_posts/2025-04-12-algorithmic-information-architecture-jekyll-ai.md

 sort_order: 1
 ---

+## Summary of Keyword Topic Clustering Adventure

+This article chronicles the development process for tackling a growing, reverse-chronological Jekyll blog that had become unwieldy due to its flat structure and large number of posts.
+Starting with the goal of improving user experience and SEO discoverability without altering existing post URLs, I embarked on a journey to algorithmically generate a new, optimized category hierarchy.
+This involved collaborating extensively with AI assistants (Gemini for strategic framing and Claude for implementation) and leveraging Google Search Console (GSC) performance data alongside the existing YAML front matter within each post's Markdown file.

+We began by outlining the requirements: leveraging GSC insights, maintaining idempotent processes, and defining constraints for the desired hierarchy (like category size limits and preferring breadth over depth).
+The core of the project became a Python script designed to:

+1. Parse all Jekyll post front matter.
+2. Load and integrate GSC keyword performance data (impressions, clicks).
+3. Cluster posts based on combined manual keywords and weighted GSC queries using TF-IDF vectorization and KMeans clustering (after initial attempts with DBSCAN proved problematic).
+4. Generate meaningful category labels using top GSC queries and cluster centroid terms.

+Through iterative refinement driven by AI collaboration and debugging, the script evolved significantly.
+Key improvements included weighting GSC queries by the logarithm of their impressions to better reflect performance impact and adding a crucial parameter optimization phase.
+This optimization uses a grid search across various parameters (like target cluster count, L1 category limits, and impression thresholds) and evaluates potential site topologies against a weighted scoring system (considering post coverage, category balance, thematic coherence, hierarchy depth, and traffic concentration) to find the most effective configuration.

+The culmination of this development phase, as detailed here, is a robust analysis tool that outputs a clearly visualized, `tree`-like representation of a recommended site hierarchy, complete with performance metrics (impressions) and specific post assignments derived directly from data, laying the groundwork for the subsequent implementation of new category pages and navigational structures.

+---

+## The Adventure

 I have a reverse chronological blog made with the Jekyll SSG built into GitHub pages, leaning into many of its defaults of using the `_posts` folder.
 However, it is resulting in one giant index page, which is currently the homepage of my